kwindla/ai-tinkerers-demo-2024-08/README.md

 The default prompt is just a simple "talk like a pirate" message.

+To try tool calling and vision,

+1. Uncomment `enableCam: true` in the client, [here](https://github.com/kwindla/ai-tinkerers-demo-2024-08/blob/main/simple-web/src/index.js#L22)
-To try tool calling and vision, swap `tool_config.py` into `pipeline.py` in place of `config.py`.
-Then restart the pipeline and rejoin from the web client.
+2. swap `tool_config.py` into `pipeline.py` in place of `config.py` [here](https://github.com/kwindla/ai-tinkerers-demo-2024-08/blob/main/bot/pipeline.py#L3)
+3. Restart the pipeline and rejoin from the web client.

 ## next steps